edgelesssys/constellation/docs/versioned_docs/version-2.1/getting-started/mini-constellation.md

 :::info

-Since mini Constellation is running on your local system, common cloud features, such as load-balancing, attaching persistent storage, or autoscaling, are unavailable.
+Since MiniConstellation is running on your local system, common cloud features, such as load-balancing, attaching persistent storage, or autoscaling, are unavailable.

 :::